 STEMI heart attacks

 STEMI is what you think of as a traditional heart attack.
-During a STEMI, a coronary artery is completely blocked.
+During a STEMI, something completely blocks a coronary artery.

 |Heart rate during a STEMI||Symptoms|